shivarya/epicsearch/README.md

 B. Test cases in mocha/chai-as-promised.
 Current each module has console.log based checks
 C. Some code refactoring
 D. Adding event emmitter based on document to query match (Percolator)
-E. Add bulk batching on elasticsearch's mget method also
+E. Add bulk batching on all the elasticsearch methods

 Keep checking out for more updates.